Enable Recite

 FemPreneurship story – Tania Pilz

 Tania Pilz, a social entrepreneur from Latin America and Austria, would describe herself as a creative mind and patient advocate.
 She applied to the Fempreneurship Academy mainly because the program was designed for women with disabilities and chronic conditions, which resonated with her on many levels.
 Her original idea was to further develop the international Multiple Sclerosis (MS) community in Austria – an online community that she started for Multiple Sclerosis patients.
-However, with the input gained during the program, her idea evolved in several directions: from broadening the concept and creating a network for international women with disabilities and chronic conditions to becoming financially independent as a communications expert.

 The main challenge I face when developing my entrepreneurial ideas is doing it on my own.
 Finding a network of like-minded people with the same energy and motivation can be very exhausting.
 Although my original idea remains active as an online community, I plan to let it rest and return to it once I have gained more experience and different perspectives, allowing me to develop my plan further — hopefully with more support.
 She is currently investing her energy and motivation in projects that bring her much joy, such as being a young people’s advocate and Executive Committee Representative at the European Multiple Sclerosis Platform, as well as focusing on her regular job.
 Her engagement at the EMSP has allowed her to learn more about patient advocacy.